jrm-code-project/gemini/README.md

 ## Contributing

 Pull requests and issues are welcome!
 Please follow standard Common Lisp style and include tests for new features.
+Please contact me if you have questions or need help.

 ## Acknowledgments